Civil unions and registered partnerships

 In countries which do not allow same-sex marriages but which have introduced some form of registered partnership, a same-sex marriage abroad generally gives you the same rights as a registered partnership.

-If you want to enter another EU country which does not recognise registered partnerships at all, your partnership will be considered a duly attested long-term relationship.
-Your new country must facilitate the entry and residence of your partner.
+If you want to move to an EU country which does not recognise registered partnerships at all, your partnership will be considered as a duly attested long-term relationship.
+Your host country must facilitate the entry and residence of your partner.

 Nina is an entrepreneur from EU country "A" who was exploring a business opportunity in country "B" and wanted her registered partner Hans – unemployed at the time – to join her there.